-Redeveloped Applied syllabuses will be published at the start of 2023 for implementation with Year 11 students in 2024.
+Redeveloped Applied syllabuses were published in January 2023 for implementation with Year 11 students in 2024.

-The Board extended the review and revision of all other syllabuses by one year to ensure schools and educators have sufficient time to engage with the redeveloped Applied syllabuses and version 9 of the P-10 Australian Curriculum.
-This means revised General, Applied (Essential) and Short Course syllabuses will now be published at the start of 2024 for implementation with Year 11 students in 2025.
+The Board extended the review and revision of all other syllabuses by one year to ensure schools and educators have sufficient time to engage with the redeveloped Applied syllabuses and the P-10 Australian Curriculum v9.0.
+This means revised General, Applied (Essential) and Short Course syllabuses will be published at the start of 2024 for implementation with Year 11 students in 2025.

-Consultation and revision of syllabuses continues in 2022 and 2023.
+Consultation and revision for General, Applied (Essential) and Short Course syllabuses occurred throughout 2022 and 2023.